-As part of the RIA service, I receive daily updates (tax law changes, court decisions, tax agency procedural changes, etc) in the areas of my practice so that I can continue to provide the best possible service to my clients.
+As part of the CCH service, I receive daily updates (tax law changes, court decisions, tax agency procedural changes, etc) in the areas of my practice so that I can continue to provide the best possible service to my clients.
 I also subscribe to DataQuick and the Lexis-Nexis Lienguard - two online services that provide invaluable information to help in the resolution of tax disputes.
 Without these tools, no representative (in my opinion) can effectively represent you before the IRS - or any other tax agency.

-In addition to this research service, I attend the annual CSEA Super Seminar in Las Vegas.
+In addition to this research service, I attend the annual CSEA Super Seminars in Las Vegas.
 This is an outstanding opportunity for me and many other EA's, CPA's and attorneys to keep abreast of the latest trends, laws and procedural updates through presentations from highly respected tax attorneys and other professionals from around the U. S. I also am an active member of the National Association of Enrolled Agents and the California Society of Enrolled Agents.
 These organizations provide valuable materials, updates and resources that assist their members in providing their clients with effective representation and guidance.

 I hope these five reasons merit your confidence in my ability to effectively represent you in your tax controversy, or to provide you with tax preparation or consultation services.
 I take my representation responsibilities to my clients very seriously.
 Much of my practice is based upon referrals.
-Working closely and effectively with clients in getting them the best possible resolution to their tax controversy is the most effective way to grow a business based upon client recommendations.
+Working closely and effectively with clients in getting them the best possible resolution or settlement to their tax controversy is the most effective means to grow a business based upon client recommendations.